delassus/Navigation/Report.md

 ### Hyperparameters:
 The parameters pertaining to the algorithms are

-•	Replay buffer size
+•	Replay buffer size: int(1e5)

-•	Minibatch size,
+•	Minibatch size: 64

-•	Discount factor
+•	Discount factor: 0.99

-•	Learning rate
+•	Learning rate: 5e-4

-•	Update rate
+•	Update rate: 4

+•	Soft Update of Target Parameters (how often to update the network): 4

 •	epsilon init value, final value, update value

 The parameters pertaining to the network are

-• Number of layers

-• Number of nodes in each layer.
+• Number of layers and nodes: 1 input layer with 37 nodes, 2 hidden layers with 40 fully connected nodes, 1 output fully connected layer layer with 4 nodes.

+• Activation function: ReLu

 • The neural network optimizer: Adam optimizer and its parameters.